 Client Awarded $22 Million for Lost Profits and Damages

-In 2015 we obtained a significant jury verdict for our client in a case involving a terminated transaction with the government of Turkmenistan over the rights to the orbital slots for a government-launched satellite.
+We obtained a significant jury verdict for our client in a case involving a terminated transaction with the government of Turkmenistan over the rights to the orbital slots for a government-launched satellite.

 Our client then acquired the exclusive rights to negotiate the use of the 23° East position with Turkmenistan.
 But, as evidence at trial established, no sooner was the ink dry on the agreement, than the American firm and its principal owner reneged on the deal, and over the next several months conspired with others to put into place their own deal with Turkmenistan.
-The firm and its principal owner concealed those efforts from AMG Trading which, on July 4, 2011, reached a tentative agreement with the government over the use of the rights.
+The firm and its principal owner concealed those efforts from AMG Trading which reached a tentative agreement with the government over the use of the rights.
 Frustrated with the American firm’s conduct, Turkmenistan ultimately decided to contract with different parties for a different orbital slot.

 Our team convinced the jurors to award our client what it would have realized in lost profits, combined with compensatory damages, totaling nearly $22 million.
 The jurors also awarded attorneys’ fees to our clients under the Connecticut Unfair Trade Practices Act.